Moroccan Bean Soup Recipe

 2 tablespoons ground cumin

 Heat the oil in a wide heavy pot.
 In a food processor, coarsely grind the onions, celery and garlic.
 Add to the pot and sauté until translucent.
 Add the water, beans, tomatoes, paprika, cayenne and salt, and bring to a boil.
 Reduce to medium low and cook covered for about 2 hours or until the beans are very soft and start breaking up and dispersing in the liquid.
-Stir in the pickled lemon, parsley, cilantro and cumin, and cook another few minutes.
+In a food processor, finely grind the preserved lemon peel, parsley and cilantro.
+Stir the ground mixture and the cumin into the soup, cook another 10 minutes.
 Adjust the texture and seasonings.